wordofwarning/wordofwarning.org/current/2024/index.md

 hÅb produces, develops, and advocates for Live Art, contemporary performance, and sited work in the North of England.<br>We're supported using public funding by <a href="https://www.artscouncil.org.uk/npo" target="_blank">Arts Council England</a>; a <a href="http://divergencymcr.org" target="_blank">Divergency</a> core partner — encouraging diversity in Live Art; a <a href="https://manchesterindependents.org" target="_blank">Manchester Independents</a> lead partner — highlighting GM artists; a member of <a href="http://liveartuk.org" target="_blank">Live Art UK</a>, <a href="http://gm-artisthub.co.uk" target="_blank">GM Artist Hub</a>, <a href="https://g-mast.org" target="_blank">GMAST Network</a>, and the GM LGBTQ+ Arts & Culture Network.
 >*Refreshing company that brings diverse shows to our door steps.*<br>*WoW are great, supporting emerging work and bringing it to new audiences.*<br>*Wonderful, daring performances that I have never been disappointed by.<br>A needed company in Manchester, feels like they really support artists.*<br>&nbsp;— Audience feedback

-Performance Programme [2024](/current/2024) is brought to you by [hÅb](/hab), with <a href="https://companychameleon.com" target="_blank">Company Chameleon</a> and <a href="https://thelowry.com" target="_blank">The Lowry</a>, supported by <a href="https://danceconsortianorthwest.org" target="_blank">Dance Consortia North West</a> and <a href="https://projectauske.com" target="_blank">Project Auske</a>.
+Performance Programme [2024](/current/2024) is brought to you by [hÅb](/hab), with partners <a href="https://companychameleon.com" target="_blank">Company Chameleon</a>, <a href="https://danceconsortianorthwest.org" target="_blank">Dance Consortia North West</a>, <a href="https://projectauske.com" target="_blank">Project Auske</a>, <a href="https://thelowry.com" target="_blank">The Lowry</a>, <a href="https://www.z-arts.org" target="_blank">Z-arts</a>.
 <small><span style='font-variant: small-caps'>[back to top](/current/2024)</span></small>

 #### People
 Tamsin Drury, [hÅb](/hab)'s Director, has been around a while — a really long while — she's been responsible for making the Arndale Tower flash, wrapping Cathedral Gardens in 7km of hazard tape, and firing a glitter-cannon to the *Hallelujah* chorus!
-On the less eccentric side, over the years hÅb has worked with hundreds of NW artists to help them create new work.
+On the less eccentric side, over the years hÅb has worked with hundreds of GM & NW artists to help them create new work.
 Please send programming enquiries to her via <mailto:info@habmcr.org>

 John Franklin-Johnston, hÅb's Programme Manager, is a freelance producer, events manager, facilitator, and was <a href="http://greenroomarts.org" target="_blank">greenroom</a>'s programme co-ordinator.